 Together with leading clinicians, researchers, and their medical institutions, Akouos is proud to sponsor the Sing (sensorineural genetic) hearing loss registry.
 The Sing Registry is a long-term observational study designed to assess how genetics affect changes in hearing over time and to better characterize the impact of different treatment options and interventions, such as hearing aids, cochlear implants, or new investigational therapies, in people with genetic sensorineural hearing loss (SNHL).
 The Registry is designed to provide the research community with a broad resource to centralize genetic SNHL participant data longitudinally to advance understanding of genotype/phenotype relationships and natural history within genetically-defined populations.
 For more information on the Registry please visit www.SingRegistry.com.

 Our Project Pipeline

 Without functional otoferlin protein, auditory signals received by the ear cannot be transmitted to the brain.
 AK-OTOF uses an adeno-associated viral (AAV) vector to deliver a healthy copy of the OTOF gene to cochlear hair cells, with the goal of restoring long-term physiologic hearing following a single administration to the inner ear.
-AK-OTOF is intended to treat individuals with sensorineural hearing loss due to mutations in the OTOF gene, who typically have severe bilateral hearing loss from birth, by promoting the expression of normal, functional otoferlin protein in affected cells of the cochlea.
+AK-OTOF is intended to treat individuals with sensorineural hearing loss due to mutations in the OTOF gene, who typically have severe to profound bilateral hearing loss from birth, by promoting the expression of normal, functional otoferlin protein in affected cells of the cochlea.
 Mutations in the OTOF gene are reported to be a major cause of genetic hearing loss, affecting an estimated 200,000 individuals worldwide.